Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 • Bake covered 20 minutes, uncovered 8-12 minutes.

-• Rest 5 minutes; spoon pan sauce over; finish with herbs/acid if desired.
+• Rest for five minutes, spoon the pan sauce over the top, and finish with herbs and/or acid, if desired.

 Cook’s Vocabulary

-• Par-bake: Partially bake an ingredient so it finishes cooking later without overcooking the rest of the dish.
+• Par-bake: Pre-cook an ingredient slightly so it can finish cooking later without overcooking the other components of the dish.

-• Toast tomato paste: Cook tomato paste in hot fat for a minute to deepen flavor and reduce raw acidity.
+• Toast tomato paste: To enhance the flavor and lessen the raw acidity, cook the tomato paste in hot fat for about a minute.

-• Tent with foil: Cover loosely so heat stays in but steam can circulate; helps prevent over-browning.
+• Tent with foil: Cover loosely to keep the heat in but let steam escape.
+This helps avoid over-browning.

-• Pan juices: The flavorful liquid that collects in the baking dish: essentially your built-in sauce.
+• Pan juices: The collection of delicious liquid in the baking pan is your sauce built right in.

 Questions I Get